timothyryanwalsh/bitarchivist.net-src/bitarchivist/content/blog/2017-04-18-metsflask.md

 ![AMatica-Characterization](/img/amatica-characterization.png)

-In short, for the last few versions of Archivematica, users have more flexibility and a wide range of powerful characterization tools available (yay!).
-But the downside of this is that with the default FPR rules, the output written to the METS file for each file depends on the file's format, which in turn determines the characterization tool used.
-Once you get into the `<premis:objectCharacteristicsExtension>` bit of an amdSec, there isn't by default any consistency between all of the files ingested.
+In short, for the last few versions of Archivematica, users have more flexibility and a wide range of powerful tools available for characterization (yay!).
+However, with the default FPR rules the output written to the METS file changes between files, as the characterization tool called depends on the file's format.
+Once you get into the `<premis:objectCharacteristicsExtension>` bit of an amdSec, there isn't any consistency between all of the files ingested.
 And because file system dates are only recorded as output from tools in `<premis:objectCharacteristicsExtension>`, this means we have no consistent source to extract dates from for our application.

-Of course, this can be rectified fairly simply.
+Of course, this can be changed fairly simply.
 At CCA, we used one of our support contract tickets to have Artefactual develop an [Archivematica devtools script](https://github.com/artefactual/archivematica-devtools/tree/dev/issue-11019-ensure-fits-characterization) which adds FITS as a Characterization tool for all files ingested into Archivematica, as an addition rather than a replacement of the tools already being used.
 If you are using AM 1.6, you can use the script yourself by cloning the archivematica-devtools repo, installing, and running the command:

 ```
 $ cd /path/to/archivematica-devtools